smcclab/smc-course/_assessments/02-portfolio.md

 3. Your images are in jpg or png format and have file extension `.jpg`, `.png`, `.jpeg` in lower case letters (capital letters like `image.JPG` won't work)

 If in doubt, look at how it is done in the sample portfolio repo: <https://gitlab.cecs.anu.edu.au/u4110680/SMC-2023-submissions>

+### Images are showing up in different locations {#image-order}

+This expected behaviour, the tool chain ([pandoc](https://pandoc.org/) and [LaTeX](https://en.wikipedia.org/wiki/LaTeX)) does not let you specify image locations specifically.

+Make sure you give each image a descriptive caption and refer to it in your text (see sample repo above).

+You may have better results with wider landscape-format images than tall narrow images in terms of LaTeX finding a sensible placement.